inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 The core to |project_name| is its capability of having multiple Impact functions specific to the input data.
 An impact function generally only deals with the combination of 1 hazard layer with 1 exposure layer.
-The way it is combined is specfic to the impact function, it could be a simple overlay of the 2 layer, or it could be a complicated function that calculate if a building would fall down in an earthquake based on building structure informaton
+The way it is combined is specific to the impact function, it could be a simple overlay of the 2 layer, or it could be a complicated function that calculate if a building would fall down in an earthquake based on building structure information

-The output of the impact fuction will typically have a spatial component (e.g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to
+The output of the impact function will typically have a spatial component (e.g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to